Overview of Security Concepts and Architecture

 SAP Cloud Identity Services - Identity Authentication

-Learn more in the security guide.
+Learn more in the SAP Cloud Identity - Security Guide.

 SAP Authorization and Trust Management Service

-Learn more in the security guide.
+Learn more in the SAP Authorization and Trust Management service guide.

 SAP BTP Connectivity